 Based on my personal experiences, the biggest advantage of using Bondo over a regular wood filler or polyester filler is its very short drying time.

-While a wood filler can take hours for drying, Bondo filler will mostly dry in less than 30 minutes.
+While a wood filler can take hours to dry, Bondo filler will mostly dry in less than 30 minutes.

 Also, unlike wood filler which requires more than one coat, you can get the door repairing job done using Bondo with only a single coat.